a-e-r-o/ReddimgBot/README.md

 # ReddimgBot

-This project is a very strightforward Discord BOT using an older version of [Discordeno](https://github.com/discordeno/discordeno)
+This project is a very straightforward Discord BOT using an older version of [Discordeno](https://github.com/discordeno/discordeno)

 The program periodically fetches posts from subreddits using the Reddit APi and sends each posts link in a Discord channel.
 Posts are fetched without pagination and sorted by "hot".
 To avoid reposts, 50¹ new posts are fetch every 60¹ minutes and a post history mechanism ensures no post is sent twice in the same channel by registering the IDs of the last 100¹ posts sent in each channel.